asathoor/anima-frontend/README.md

 Either add the code to style.css or add it to the "Cutom CSS" feature on the Dashboard Customize panel.

-The content of the two files will give you an idea of the classes and id's you have to style in order to control your layout:
+The content of the two files will give you an idea of the classes and id's you have to style in order to control your layout.
+Here is the content of content-sidebar.css.
+Obviously you  can use the file as a guideline for your own designs in Flexbox or similar CSS layout systems:

 ~~~~
 .content-area {